Motorbike crash near Kaeo sparks scrub fire

 Three helicopters and multiple fire crews have been battling a scrub fire which started following a motorcycle crash north of Kaeo.

 One patient has been taken to the Kaeo Rugby Club where a landing zone was set up for the rescue helicopter.
-The serious crash unit has been notified.

 READ MORE: